Sign in →

 2. Immediately after specimen collection, place the tube on wet ice.

-3. After specimen has clotted on wet ice, centrifuge at 4° C and aliquot serum into plastic vial.
+3. After specimen has clotted on wet ice, centrifuge at 4° C and aliquot serum into a plastic vial.

 4. Freeze specimen within 30 minutes of centrifugation.
 Specimen must be placed on dry ice if not frozen immediately.